cardano-foundation/cf-identity-wallet/README.md

 # Overview

 <div align="justify">
-The Identity Wallet is an open source application developed by the Cardano Foundation.
+<b> The Identity Wallet is an open source application developed by the Cardano Foundation.
 This project is the result of ongoing research and development pertaining to the principles of Self-Sovereign Identity (SSI), Decentralized Identifiers (DIDs), Self-Certifying Identifiers (SCIs), Verifiable Credentials, Verifiable Data Registries (VDRs) and the standards, frameworks and implementations available within the Cardano ecosystem and externally.
-The first release of Identity Wallet provides an open source reference implementation demonstrating W3C Decentralized Identifiers, Verifiable Credentials, and Key Event Receipt Infrastructure (KERI) on Cardano.
+The first release of Identity Wallet provides an open source reference implementation demonstrating W3C Decentralized Identifiers, Verifiable Credentials, and Key Event Receipt Infrastructure (KERI) on Cardano. </b>
 </div>

-#### Click the image below to watch our overview video

 <br>
 <p align="center">